 More About Alexander Nevsky Church

 The church was built on land purchased in 1857.
 The Russian government planned to establish a Russian consulate there.
 As part of the construction process, excavations were carried out in the church compound, and the diggers hoped to find the second wall of Jerusalem from the end of the Second Temple period, through which Jesus passed to Golgotha Hill where he was crucified.
 The second wall was not found in the excavations, but remains of an ancient gate were found.
 Finding the gate changed the plans of the Russians and led to the construction of a monastery in place of the originally planned consulate.
 The monastery was established in 1860 by the Russian-imperialist Russian-Orthodox society.

-The monastery is a massive building built of pink marble and next to it a red marble stone, in an Ablaq technique.
+The monastery is a massive building built of pink marble and a red marble stone next to it, in an Ablaq technique.
 In other words, a type of construction that combines two shades of stones in front of the building also characterizes the Austrian Hospice in the Muslim Quarter which was built around the same time.
 In recent years the marble facade of the building has become obsolete due to layers of dirt that have accumulated on the exterior walls of the church.
 Inside the monastery is an antique hall from the second half of the 19th century.

 A Roman Gate Found at the Church

-The highlight to see in the monastery is located below the street level of today; it includes an array of carefully carved stone walls and the remains of a staircase.
+The highlight to see in the monastery is located below today’s street level; it includes an array of carefully carved stone walls and the remains of a staircase.
 The finds are identified by the Russian Church as a gatehouse known as the “Judicial Gate” through which Jesus passed on his way to the crucifixion on Golgotha Hill which was then outside the city wall.
 On the other hand, archaeologists see the walls as part of the entrance to the Temple of Aphrodite from the Cardo.
 The walls date to the Aelia Capitoline period, which was built by the Roman emperor Hadrian.
 Although much of it is made of stones in the Herodian stonemasonry, as they claim to be of secondary use.